bmoscon/StreamingAlgorithms/README.md

 Majority are in C++ (one is in python and Go) and plans are in place to port all to Python, Ruby, Java, Scala and Go.

+The C++ implementations use templated classes, and are single header files.
+To use, simply include the header file - no make files or anything similar.